 Not only do you get early entry to the parks, but because you are on-site you don’t have to get up as early to enjoy it!
 If you like sleep as much as we do or if you have small children this is a big deal.

-7. Disney Dining Plan
+6. Disney Dining Plan

 You can save money overall on your food while on vacation if you are able to purchase the plan while on a promotion.
 The Disney Dining plan can be a little confusing so we break it all down for you here.

-8. Restaurant Reservations
+7. Restaurant Reservations

-Reservations can be made 180 days in advance for the duration of your stay if you are staying on the Walt Disney World property.
+Reservations can be made 60 days in advance for the duration of your stay if you are staying on the Walt Disney World property.
 This is very important if you have any desire to go to the Cinderellas Royal Table or Ohana for dinner because they fill up that fast.

 photo credit Alexis Lariscy

-9. Time is money at Disney.
+8. Time is money at Disney.

 If you add up all the time it will take to get up and get ready to go into the parks from your Disney Hotel vs. Orlando Hotel, you will be winning on both ends of the day.
 You will get in quicker and be able to get back to your hotel quicker when staying at a Walt Disney World resort.

 If you have teens or young adults in your family, staying on site gives them the freedom to head back to the parks later in the evening when others might want to stay in the hotel or swim at the pool.

 photo credit Alexis Lariscy

-11. Purchases can will be sent to your room
+10. Purchases can will be sent to your room

 After you get that fun souvenir, you don’t have to take it to Splash Mountain…it will go to your room!
 It does take a day for the item to show up, but your purchases magically appear in your room!
 We have used this every time we are at Disney World and it is a very nice perk!

-12. Disney Resort pools are great
+11. Disney Resort pools are great

 Depending on where you are staying, the pools at your resort will be top notch.
 Most are themed to match the hotel you are staying in.
 Depending upon your Disney Hotel, will find waterslides, zero entry pools, splash pads, and even construction cone cabanas!

 13. Go big or stay home.

 Because we do not go to Walt Disney World every year, we choose to “live it up” when we are there.
 If you are a family that visits Walt Disney World yearly or even every other year, it may make sense for you to try an off site hotel.

 If you have a tight budget and are wanting to stay on site but you are not sure you can swing it, here is our suggestion: wait another year or two – we know, thats painful to say – save your money, and do Disney Right!
 Stay in the Disney Hotels and take advantage of all the perks.

 We hope this helps you figure out if you should stay on-site at Disney World or offsite!
-Now that you know where you’re staying, let’s talk about when to go by checking out our Disney Crowd Calendar!
+If you need a bit more help deciding where to stay, check out this post on the where to stay!